OtagoCarpentries/minibaz2020/index.md

 This session uses the Carpentries, Introduction to R [lessons](https://datacarpentry.org/R-ecology-lesson/01-intro-to-r.html)

 ##### Learning Objectives

-* Define the following terms as they relate to R: object, assign, call, function, arguments, options.
+* Define the following terms as they relate to R:
+    - object, assign, call, function, arguments, options.
 * Assign values to objects in R.
 * Learn how to name objects
 * Use comments to inform script.
-* Solve simple arithmetic operations in R.
 * Call functions and use arguments to change their default options.
 * Inspect the content of vectors and manipulate their content.
 * Subset and extract values from vectors.
-* Analyze vectors with missing data.

 [link to more detailed setup instructions](https://datacarpentry.org/R-ecology-lesson/index.html#setup_instructions)